Movers and SHAKERS

 Natural Gas Protests in Kazakhstan May Impact Global Fuel Costs Across the Board

 Uranium futures are having their best week since early October.
-This is the result of protests in Kazakhstan that began Monday over an increase in natural gas.
+This is the result of protests in Kazakhstan that began Monday over an increase in natural gas costs.
 Natural gas powers most cars in the country of 19 million.
 The protests are important to investors globally as Kazakhstan is a large energy producer, including 40% of the world’s uranium production.
 The country also has an abundance of other natural resources, including oil, gas, copper, and coal.
-Kazakhstan also is a popular center for Bitcoin mining.
+Additionally, Kazakhstan has recently become a popular center for Bitcoin mining.

 Impact on Uranium

-As the world’s largest provider of uranium, any long-term disruption could impact prices and future supply.
-The price of uranium which is up 48.12% YOY, has traded higher on news of the protests and crackdown.
-Mining companies that operate outside of Kazakhstan have also seen upward pressure on their shares since the start of the year.
+As the world’s largest producer of uranium, any long-term disruption could impact prices and future supply.
+The price of uranium which is up 48.12% YOY, has traded higher on news this week of the protests and crackdown.
+Mining companies that operate outside of Kazakhstan have experienced upward pressure on their shares since the start of the year/week.

 Data Source: Koyfin